 The resistance rates of E. coli from healthy food-producing animals to third-generation cephalosporins and fluoroquinolones, an outcome indicator of the National Action Plan on AMR (2016-2020), have been maintained at below 10% and are expected to meet their targets.
 It is important to continue to educate veterinarians and producers to use these agents with caution as second-line agents.
 On the other hand, the resistance rate to tetracyclines was higher than its target.
 The same antimicrobials as in the National Action Plan on AMR (2016-2020) were set as outcome indicators for the National Action Plan on AMR (2023-2027).
 In addition, the resistance rate for each livestock species was set as an outcome indicator so that the results of individual actions in line with the issues for each livestock species could be confirmed.
-In addition, the total amount of veterinary antimicrobials used and the total amount of second-line antimicrobials used in the livestock sector are newly set as outcome indicators.
+In addition, the total amount of veterinary antimicrobials used in the livestock sector are newly set as outcome indicators.